 - Car batteries are prohibited in both carry-on and checked baggage, per FAA regulations.

 - Vehicle airbags are prohibited in both carry-on and checked baggage, per FAA regulations.

 If the vehicle parts you are planning to pack are used or you are not sure you can remove all hazmat residue or vapors, we recommend that you ship them to your destination using a parcel shipping service instead.

 Even if an item is generally permitted, it may be subject to additional screening or not allowed through the checkpoint if it triggers an alarm during the screening process, appears to have been tampered with, or poses other security concerns.
 The final decision rests with the TSAopens in a new window on whether to allow any items on the plane for security reasons.

-To ensure the safety of our customers and employees, Delta will not accept the transport of balance gilders, hoverboards, and self-balancing boards of any type which use lithium or lithium-ion batteries on board its aircraft.
+To ensure the safety of our customers and employees, Delta will not accept the transport of balance gilders, hoverboards, powered skate boards, and self-balancing boards of any type which use lithium or lithium-ion batteries on board its aircraft.
 These items are prohibited as both carry-on and checked baggage.

 Delta reviewed the hoverboard product specifications and found that manufactures do not consistently provide detail about the size or power of their lithium-ion batteries.
 These devices often contain battery varieties above the government mandated 160 watt hour limit permitted aboard aircraft.
 While occurrences are uncommon, these batteries can spontaneously overheat and pose a fire hazard risk.

 Dry-ice packages in amounts of 5.5 lbs.
 (2.5 kg) or less is allowed when used to cool non-hazardous perishables in carry-on or checked baggage.
 The package must: